webqit/webflo/README.md

 <!-- /BADGES -->

 Webflo is a universal *web*, *mobile*, and *API backend* framework that gets it all done in vanilla HTML, CSS, and JavaScript!
-This has been written to facilitate building more authentic, web-native applications!
+It's a powerful little thing written to facilitate building more authentic, web-native applications!

 Here, we've put all of that up for a 10min straight read!